 Last Words

 The battle of Ac vs. Dc Mig welding was quite head-to-head.
-As each has its own unique benefits and drawbacks, you can’t consider any of them the “BEST!”
+As each has its own unique benefits and drawbacks, you can’t consider any of them the “Best”.

-That said, I’ve found the DC more suitable for MIG welding due to its smooth welding output, deep penetration, and quick deposition rate.
+However, I’ve found the DC more suitable for MIG welding due to its smooth welding output, deep penetration, and quick deposition rate.

 Related Articles

-Leave a Reply
+Leave a Comment